tytydraco/yessleep/out/Such_a_shame_youre_made_of_meat.md

 This wasn't happening.
 This wasn't possible.
 She wasn't -

-- a stab of pain in my left thigh.
-Something flashed past me in the water, circled 'round and came up again from behind me.
+*- a stab of pain in my left thigh.* Something flashed past me in the water, circled 'round and came up again from behind me.
 I whimpered, swallowed seawater, floundered, threw myself forward again.
 It was below me now, I could feel it, caught flashes of reflected light.

 At first I'd been been praying, begging *please please please don't let it get me, God and Sister Agnes help me now and I will always be so good forever I promise*, but even that babble of childish fear and pleading had stilled, displaced by a deeper terror, some atavistic instinct that screamed at me s*hark, shark,* and beneath that, even purer and more thoroughly imprinted in the memory of my DNA was simply the image of *teeth.*